NikhilGangaram/MACH/README.md

 1. **TensorField-Torch**:
    - GitHub: [https://github.com/semodi/tensorfield-torch](https://github.com/semodi/tensorfield-torch)
    - This repository provides a PyTorch implementation of Tensor Field Networks (TFNs), which we use for the EGNN model in this project.
 The repository defines the layers as classes, making it easy to stack and experiment with different network architectures.
+Modifications were made to the original implementation found at the linked github repository to enable the use of the CUDA architecture to make use of any available NVidia GPU's.

 2. **TensorFieldNetworks**:
    - GitHub: [https://github.com/tensorfieldnetworks/tensorfieldnetworks](https://github.com/tensorfieldnetworks/tensorfieldnetworks)
    - The original implementation of TFN, which inspired the TensorField-Torch repository.
 Although we initially considered using this version, we opted for the more flexible PyTorch-based implementation provided by the TensorField-Torch repository due to its modular and class-based design.

 ---

-## Summary

-The MACH repository provides a comprehensive framework for simulating vacancy formation energies and applying machine learning models (like EGNN) to predict these energies based on atomic data.
-By following the steps outlined in the data collection workflow and training the EGNN model, you can predict vacancy formation energies for atomic lattices efficiently.

-If you have any questions or encounter issues, please feel free to open an issue in the repository or reach out for help.